bajamircea/bajamircea.github.io/_posts/2019-04-04-brexit-ideology.markdown

 distract from the observation that "my deal" is only better than a very bad deal ("no deal"), but worse than staying in EU.

-When the Government got to promote 'will vs. reason' and 'division vs. cooperation', it can only push the Brexit agenda by using force, threats, pressure, coercion.
+Like the communist regimes that required violence to get into power and last, Brexit needs force, threats, pressure and coercion because it is lacking convincing arguments.

 # Bad Maths